EveTLynn/Data-Science-Projects/README.md

 - Used statistical testing to identify benchmark stores that reflected the prior performance of selected trial stores
 - Compared the performance of trial stores and control stores after implementing new store layouts, resulting in significant uplift in sales and customer visits during the trial period

-Methodology: Python (EDA and statistical testing), Powerpoint (presentation)
+Tools: Python (EDA and statistical testing), Powerpoint (presentation)

 ### 2. PowerCo churn problem and discount impact (July - August 2023)